pgstef/pgstef.github.io/_posts/2018-01-04-introduction_to_pgbackrest.md

 title: introduction to pgBackRest
 ---

+**Remark:** _This post has been updated on 2019-07-19, with pgBackRest 2.15_

 pgBackRest (http://pgbackrest.org/) aims to be a simple, reliable backup and restore system that can seamlessly scale up to the largest databases and workloads.

-Instead of relying on traditional backup tools like tar and rsync, pgBackRest implements all backup features internally and uses a custom protocol for communicating with remote systems.
-Removing reliance on tar and rsync allows for better solutions to database-specific backup challenges.
-The custom remote protocol allows for more flexibility and limits the types of connections that are required to perform a backup which increases security.
+Instead of relying on traditional backup tools like tar and rsync, pgBackRest implements all backup features internally and uses a custom protocol to communicate with remote systems.
+Removing reliance on tar and rsync allows better solutions to database-specific backup challenges.
+The custom remote protocol also allows more flexibility and limits the types of connections that are required to perform a backup which increases security.

 <!--MORE-->

 -----

-pgBackRest has some great features, like :
+pgBackRest has some great features, like:

 - Parallel backup and restore, utilizing multiple cores
 - Local or remote operation
 - Full, incremental and differential backups

-This article will present how to perform some basic actions :
+This article will present how to perform some basic actions:

 - Installation
 - Local backup and restore